uis-no/paper-collection-template/README.md

 ##License

  Copyright (C) 2015 Morten Mossige, Hein Meling.
- Copyright (C) 2009 Johan Hake, Hans Eckhard Plesser.
+ Copyright (C) 2009 Johan Hake, Hans Eckhard Plesser, Martin Alnæs.

  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License